LADSoft/OrangeC/doc/adl.md

     <Address Name="'reg:reg8'" Class="rm8, reg8, reg8rm" Coding="*'mand' 0x40+'reg.B'+'R'+'W':8 'op' 3:2 'mod':3 'reg.Ord':3"/>
 ```

 the `Name` attribute gives a rendition of the text that will match the input text.
 Here it is an address related variable named 'reg' which has a class 'reg8'.
-As in other examples, 'reg8' is the class on an 8-bit register instance.
+As in other examples, 'reg8' is the class onthe 8-bit register specifications.
 So this matches the name of any 8-bit register.

 The class names here could be used in any other `Address` specification.
 For example: